 Restore test scope

-9. Network & Remote Work Basics
+10. Network & Remote Work Basics

 - Separate guest Wi-Fi from business devices.

-- Disable remote admin unless needed.
+- Disable remote admin unless necessary.

-Data protection is mainly about access control and reducing “accidental exposure”:
+Data protection is mostly access control and reducing accidental exposure:

-- Classify data lightly: public, internal, confidential.
+- Light classification: public, internal, confidential.

-- Use role-based access in SaaS tools.
+- Role-based access in SaaS tools; avoid everyone-as-admin.

-11. Phishing Training That Actually Works
+12. Phishing Training That Works (and reduces real incidents)

 - Never share MFA codes or approve unexpected MFA prompts.